Home » Copenhagen for FREE: Top list of 39 experiences

 The very little museum at the huge Magasin Du Nord department store

 Learn everything about this iconic department store in Copenhagen.
-Because in this small museum you will find out how it all started.
-However It can be a bit tricky to find the museum.
-Because not even all employees know how to get there.
+That´s right, in this very small museum you will find out how it all started.

 By the way, the famous HC Andersen lived here during a period.
 In fact, you can see the steps up to his room right in the museum.
 And On the third floor you can visit the actual room where he lived.
 It is the same place but the decor is reconstructed.
 So just ask the staff kindly to show you the room.